akenny205/FinalProject/README.md

 - Flask REST api in the `./api` directory
 - SQL files for your data model and data base in the `./database-files` directory

-### How to bootstrap the repo on your personal machine
+## How to bootstrap the repo on your personal machine

 1. In GitHub, click the **fork** button in the upper right corner of the repo screen.
-2. When prompted, give the new repo a unique name, perhaps including your last name and the word 'personal'.
+2. When prompted, give the new repo a unique name.
 3. Once the fork has been created, clone YOUR forked version of the repo to your computer.
 4. Set up the `.env` file in the `api` folder based on the `.env.template` file.
 5. Start the docker containers using `docker compose build` and `docker compose up -d`.